Archived: DJI F330 FlameWheel QuadCopter Assembly¶

 - Compensation for compass interference from the motors is covered here!

-- Correct wiring of The Flight Control Board board and configuration for flight are covered extensively elsewhere in the Wiki.
+- Correct wiring of the autopilot and configuration for flight are covered extensively elsewhere in the Wiki.

 *The Velcro on the board and frame above is not in use and is not actually touching*